tama465/Sci_comp_F24/Course_materials/Lab1.1.md

     2. Play around with these different coding interfaces and practicing some of the code you learned in datacamp
 6. Turn in your work on Moodle submit screenshots of:
     1. Your completed chapter on datacamp (including your score).
-    2. Your work on the ipython, jupyter notebook and spyder interfaces
+    2. Your work on the ipython, jupyter notebook and jupyter lab interfaces